peytoncordero/DRI25/data-literacies.md

 # Stages of Data: Processed/Transformed

 Processing data puts it into a state more readily available for analysis and makes the data legible.
-For instance, it could be rendered as **structured data**.
-Structured data consists of clearly defined data types with patterns that make them easily searchable; while unstructured data is “everything else.”Unstructured data can be an open source book from the Gutenberg project and a structured data can be a csv file or a our dataset.
+For instance, it could be rendered as structured data. **Structured data consists of clearly defined data types with patterns that make them easily searchable**; while unstructured data is “everything else.”Unstructured data can be an open source book from the Gutenberg project and a structured data can be a csv file or a our dataset.

 Here is a reminder of the list of structured forms and formats we reviewed earlier in the workshop:
 - Spreadsheets (e.g. `.xlsx`, `.numbers`, `.csv`)